How Do Vaccines Work?

 • Some vaccines require boosters because immunity wanes over time or the pathogen mutates.

-• Vaccine side effects like soreness or mild fever are signs your immune system is responding.
+• Vaccine side effects like soreness or mild fever are signs your immune system is responding - know when to see a doctor for persistent symptoms.

 Related Questions